On lower bounds for the bias-variance trade-off: The bias-variance trade-off for support boundary recovery

 \end{thm}

-The theorem is proved in Supplement~\ref{sec.proofs_boundary} applying the $\chi^2$-divergence version of Lemma~\ref{lem.general_lb}.
 The result shows that any estimator achieving the optimal $n^{-2\beta/(\beta+1)}$ MSE rate must also have worst-case squared bias of the same order.
 Moreover no superefficiency is possible for functions that are not too close to the boundary of the H\"older ball.
-Indeed the variance (and therefore also the MSE) is always lower-bounded by $\gtrsim n^{-2\beta/(\beta+1)}.$ Another consequence of the theorem is that $n^{-2\beta/(\beta+1)}$ is a lower bound for the mean squared error.
-The smoothness constraint $\beta \leq 1$ is fairly common in the literature on support boundary estimation, see \cite{MR3606758}.
+Indeed the variance, and therefore also the mean squared error, is always lower-bounded by $\gtrsim n^{-2\beta/(\beta+1)}.$ The smoothness constraint $\beta \leq 1$ is fairly common in the literature on support boundary estimation, see \cite{MR3606758}.